bridge-school/content/resources/git-rebase.md

 300571e57c styled nav bar
 ```

-To keep your git history clean and easy to read, you can merge all of these commits into a single commit and update your commit message.
+To keep your git history clean and easy to read, you can combine all of these commits into a single commit and update your commit message.
 You can do this by rebasing your current branch into itself, and then squashing your commits together, like this:

 `git rebase -i <nameOfBranchYouAreOn>~4`